epegzz/sass-vars-loader/README.md

-# A SASS vars loader for Webpack
+# A Sass vars loader for Webpack

-Reads sass vars from Javascript files, from JSON files or from the Webpack config.
+This loader makes it possible to load Sass variables from:
+* JSON files
+* Javascript files
+* Webpack configuration file

 ## Install